 - Consent is given by the victim of the assault

 The police may have also made procedural errors during the investigation and arrest.
 If this occurred, or your constitutional rights were violated, you may be able to get the case dismissed.
-At Dallo Law, P.C., we understand state laws surrounding assault and will fight to have the charges dropped in you didn’t intend to cause harm to the victim.
+At Dallo Law, P.C., we understand state laws surrounding assault and will fight to have the charges dropped if you did not intend to cause harm to the victim.

-After an assault charge, you’re probably feeling both upset and worried about your future.
-It’s important you hire a skilled criminal defense attorney as soon as possible.
+After an assault charge, you are probably feeling both upset and worried about your future.
+It is important you hire a skilled criminal defense attorney as soon as possible.
 Regardless of whether you were falsely accused or acted impulsively, Dallo Law, P.C. can help.
-We’ll work with you to form a defense aimed at getting the charges dropped or your punishment reduced.
-It’s our goal to defend the rights of the accused.
+We will work with you to form a defense aimed at getting the charges dropped or your punishment reduced.
+It is our goal to defend the rights of the accused.
 Contact us today at (248) 283-7000 to set up a consultation.